RayvonM3/RayvonM/README.md

 Thank you for visiting my professional portfolio.
 This repository showcases my capabilities as a Security-Minded CITP.
-Training from Google, Cisco, and CodePath has led me to pursue a B.S. in Network Engineering & Security at Western Governers University.
+Training from Google, Cisco, and CodePath has led me to pursue a B.S. in Network Engineering & Security at Western Governors University.

 ---

 ## 🔧 Projects

-### 🛡️ HTost triage Control Continuum Regimen
+### HTTC Regimen 🛡️ Host triage Control Continuum Regimen
 A custom Linux-based hardening and triage routine focused on system auditing, firewall testing, and compliance alignment.

 ### 🌐 Network Design Draft